-The project site and vicinity consists agriculture uses.
+The project site vicinity consists primarily of agriculture uses.
 It is anticipated that this project will not generate objectionable odors, which will affect a substantial number of people.
 Potential receptors in agricultural areas are subject to Glenn County's Right to Farm Ordinance and should expect inconveniences caused by odors associated with existing standard agricultural operations or practices.
 Homeowners must sign and acknowledge this ordinance prior to the construction of a home in or adjacent to an agricultural zone.